gabisonia/temporal-dotnet-demo-with-aspire/README.md

 - Shop starts the workflow on task queue `shop-tq`.
 - Workflow calls payment activity on task queue `payments-tq`.
 - Payments service declines charges above `5000`.
+- Shop and payments share one business Postgres instance, but use different schemas.
 - No centralized contracts project; service-local contracts are used.